anugyamishra/SQL-Database-Datawarehousing-Project/README.md

 This repository consists of various files that provide the full process of designing a data warehousein Microsoft SQL Server for a fictional business called Denver Zoo, as described below:

-* Documentation to support building the data mart:
+* Documentation determine business requirements and support building the data mart:
   * Denver Zoo Letter of engagement
   * Information Package
-  * Star Schema for Denver Zoo Data Mart
+  * Denver Zoo DM Star Schema

+* SQL script to create data mart
+  *